88lex/sasync/README.md

 1. **Auto calc how many SAs required**: Calculates the size of the SOURCE and DESTINATION for each pair in the set.* file, then estimates the number of SAs required based on the --max-transfer setting.
 If you wish to set the number of SAs manually, put a # before sacalc and unhash the `SAs=` line.
 2. **Flexible unlimited rclone flags**: Allows adding multiple rclone flags to each/all pairs in the set.* file.
 Flags which conflict with default flags in the sasync script will override the defaults.
+Note that you can still add/change flags in the script if you want them to apply to all set.
-3. **rClone config check**: Checks if each SOURCE and DESTINATION in your set.* file are accessible.
+4. **rClone config check**: Checks if each SOURCE and DESTINATION in your set.* file are accessible.
 If not then sasync exits to let you fix it.
 Typically this is a typo or remote auth issue.
-3. **New format for set files**: Allows the user to sync, copy or move for any SOURCE DESTINATION pair (first column of set.* file).
+5. **New format for set files**: Allows the user to sync, copy or move for any SOURCE DESTINATION pair (first column of set.* file).
 Requires changing your set.* files if you were running a previous version of sasync
 6. **Skips identical source-dest pairs**: Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.
 7. **Very basic set file format check**: If there are too few items in any set.* line then the script aborts with an error.